ManticoreGamesInc/platform-documentation/src/api/uirewardpointsmeter.md

 # UIRewardPointsMeter

 A UIControl that displays the a players progress towards the daily Reward Points cap.
+Inherits from [UIControl](uicontrol.md).